Deportivo Binacional FC: Professional era

 Deportivo Binacional debuted in the Peruvian first division in the first tournament of the season, the 2018 Torneo de Verano.
 The first match for the recently promoted club was a 0–2 loss against Cantolao.
 The next matchday saw the team beat Unión Comercio 2–1 in Moyobamba, in which Milton Benítez scored the first goal for Binacional and an own goal from Comercio's defender secured the club's first victory in Peruvian first division.
 At the end of the tournament, Binacional had won 5 matches, tied 6, and lost 3 to finish third of its group with 21 points.

 Before the start of the 2018 Torneo Apertura, the team temporarily moved to Moquegua's Estadio 25 de Noviembre in an effort to attract more fans.
 By the end of the Torneo Apertura, the club was undefeated at this new location, winning 5 matches and tying 3.
 Binacional finished eighth in the standings with 23 points.
 Then, the team had a rough start in the 2018 Torneo Clausura which resulted in the release of head coach Luis 'Puchito' Flores.
 He was replaced by Mario Flores ahead of matchday 8 of the tournament, when the team was sitting at the bottom of the league table.
-Binacional managed to finish the tournament thirdteen in the standings with 17 points.
+Binacional managed to finish the tournament thirteenth in the standings with 17 points.
 In the aggregate table, the team placed eighth with 59 points and gained a berth for the 2019 Copa Sudamericana.

 After the end of the 2018 season, the club announced that they would be moving back to the Puno Region permanently, as well as modifying their badge to include a flag of Puno and reverting to its original name Deportivo Binacional.
 It enrolled Estadio Guillermo Briceño Rosamedina in Juliaca as their new home stadium, at 3824 meters above sea level.
 However, this stadium did not meet the necessary standards established by CONMEBOL to hold an international match, and therefore El Poderoso was forced to play their home games of the 2019 Copa Sudamericana at the Estadio Monumental de la UNSA in Arequipa.

 The drawing for this tournament set Binacional to face Independiente from Argentina for the first stage.
 The club's first game in an international competition was a 1–4 loss in Avellaneda, with Jeferson Collazos scoring the only goal for El Poderoso.
 The second leg was also a loss, this time in Arequipa with a 1–2 score.
 Binacional was eliminated from the competition with a 2–6 aggregate score.